-You can see some of the many other creative projects that we've previously participated in , in the menu on the left of this page.
+You can see some of the many other creative projects that we've previously participated in, on the Timeline of Past Collaborations and Creative Projects page .

-We are actively decolonising our art curriculum by exposing the children to a range of artists from ethnic minorities and how they have shaped and contributed to art history.
-Art is taught through the humanities curriculum and our holistic approach is designed to develop children’s understanding of the multitude of different people and cultures in our world.
-Children will look at influences from around the world, such as the importance of pattern in Islamic art and the influence of African masks in the paintings of Picasso and Modigliani.
+We have developed an art curriculum that is rich, relevant and representative by exposing the children to a range of artists from ethnic minorities and how they have shaped and contributed to art history.
+Our holistic approach is designed to develop children’s understanding of the multitude of different people and cultures in our world.
+Children will look at influences from around the world, such as the importance of pattern in Islamic art and the influence of African masks in the paintings of Picasso and Modgliani

 Fundamental British Values

 At LEAP, we believe in threading Fundamental British Values throughout our curriculum.
 In Art, we are particularly focused on Individual Liberty and every child’s individual right to express themselves freely and right to have an opinion.
 We teach this through discussion and appraisals of artists work from the present and the past.

 In September 2021 we were delighted to be awarded Artsmark Platinum.
 The Artsmark assessor commented that ''Kingsmead Primary is an established arts-rich learning setting, committed to creativity and the personal growth of its learners......Your commitment to developing arts provision that authentically promotes and reflects ethnic diversity is exemplary".